HannimalCrackers/DHUM_73000/assignment1-parks.md

   &nbsp; &nbsp;

+  This is parkschart-table

+  {% include parkschart-table.html %}

+  &nbsp; &nbsp;

   This is parksdash-borough

   {% include parksdash-borough.html %}

-above is parksdash-borough

   &nbsp; &nbsp;

   This is parksdash-nyc

   {% include parksdash-nyc.html %}

-above is parksdash-nyc

   &nbsp; &nbsp;

   This is parksdash-pie

   {% include parksdash-pie.html %}

-above is parksdash-pie

-  &nbsp; &nbsp;

-This is parkschart-table

-{% include parkschart-table.html %}

-above is parkschart-table

   &nbsp; &nbsp;

 # Lorem ipsum